 Do This Before Hiring a Broker

 If you are a manufacturing business owner considering selling, I’d urge you to test what I’ve talked about here.
-Hop onto a multiple listing site like www.BizBuySell.com or www.BizQuest.com, find a manufacturing company for sale and contact the broker.
+Hop onto multiple listing sites like www.BizBuySell.com or www.BizQuest.com, find a manufacturing company for sale and contact the broker.
 If they freely provide information about their clients without fully vetting you, they’ll do the same if they’re selling your business.
 Can you afford for that to happen?

 The sale of manufacturing companies presents challenges not found in other sectors.
 Make sure you enlist the help of a specialist and that you fully understand and agree with their procedures before engaging them.